kindoflew/svelte-parallax/README.md

 * `config`: Optional [Svelte spring store](https://svelte.dev/docs#spring) configuration, if you want more control over parallax physics.

-* `onEnter`: Whether or not to start the effect as soon as container enters viewport. `true`: start effect as soon as container is visible, `false`: wait until container top is at the top of the viewport.
+* `onEnter`: Whether or not to start the effect when the container enters the viewport. `true`: start effect as soon as container is visible, `false`: wait until container top is at the top of the viewport.

+* `onExit`: Whether or not to end the effect when the container exits the viewport. `true`: wait until container is completely out of viewport to stop, `false`: end effect as soon as bottom of container clears bottom of viewport.

-* `disabled`: Reactive disabled value so you can conditionally disable the effects (for a11y, etc. see [Prefers-reduced-motion](#prefers-reduced-motion)).
+* `disabled`: Whether or not the effect is disabled (for a11y, etc. see [Prefers-reduced-motion](#prefers-reduced-motion)).
 When `disabled = true`, layers will stay at their target positions.

 * `style`: The `style` attribute of the container is exposed so you can do pretty much whatever you want.
 Messing with `height`, `position` or `overflow` *might* break stuff, but you do you.